stashenergy/react-native-msal/README.md

 // Removes all tokens from the cache for the specified account
 // A call to acquireToken will be required for acquiring subsequent access tokens await msalClient.removeAccount({
   authority,
   accountIdentifier: result.account.identifier,
 });

+// Sign out from B2C for the specified account
+// Only available on iOS platform await msalClient.signoutWithAccount({
+  authority,
+  accountIdentifier: result.account.identifier,
+});